 From a classical guitarist’s point of view, there is much to appreciate in the GA6CE.
 Barring the cutaway design, a lot about the model adheres to fairly conventional norms of classical guitar construction.
 Its top wood is spruce, the back and sides are of Sapele wood, a hardwood used as an affordable substitute for mahogany and uses the traditional fan bracing style.

-From the acoustic player’s point of view, this therefore is pretty much a genuine introduction to the world of the classical guitar.
+From the acoustic player’s point of view, this is pretty much a genuine introduction to the world of the classical guitar.
 With some added electronics.
-And as mentioned, the price is very affordable.
+And as mentioned, the price is affordable.

 Cordoba C5-CE Classical Cutaway

 The Cordoba C5 (without the cutaway design) is a popular and best-selling choice for an early intermediate classical guitar player.
 It is a well known performer, highly regarded over the years and among the better known models of the Cordoba range.
 It is part of the company’s Iberia series.
 The C5-CE is the cutaway variant of the C5.
 Check out the price of Cordoba C5-CE at Amazon.
-Here’s the Sweetwater link to Cordoba C5-CE.
+And here’s the price at Sweetwater.